OXID-eSales/logger-demo-module/docs/README.txt

 mantas.vaitkunas@oxid-eslaes.com

 ==Description==
-OE Logger Demo Module
+This is a demo module which logs articles when user clicks "Add to basket" button.
+Puprpose of it is to show how to use 3-rd party components.

 ==Installation==
-Activate the module in administration area.
+This module is dependent on 3rd party component: https://github.com/OXID-eSales/event_logger_demo Information how to install it: https://github.com/OXID-eSales/event_logger_demo/tree/master#installation After installing component activate the module in administration area.

 ==Extend==
  * oxbasket